DonoghueLab/SIMNETS-Analysis-Toolbox/README.md

 #### CITATION OF WORK: ####
 please cite the DOI for the SIMNETS paper and the DOI for the Software Repository (doi: xxxx) when using this software and/or this analysis framework for analyzing your own data.

-[1] SSIMS and SIMNETS toolbox: DOI: https://doi.org/
+[1] SSIMS and SIMNETS toolbox: DOI: (to be updated)

-[2] Jacqueline Hynes, David Brandman,  Jonas Zimmerman, John Donoghue, Carlos Vargas-Irwin (2018).
+[2] bioRxiv Pre-print: Jacqueline Hynes, David Brandman,  Jonas Zimmerman, John Donoghue, Carlos Vargas-Irwin (2018).
 "SIMNETS: a computationally efficient and scalable framework for identifying networks of functionally similar neurons" .
 DOI: https://doi.org/10.1101/463364)

 [3] Vargas-Irwin, C. E., Brandman, D. M., Zimmermann, J. B., Donoghue, J. P., & Black, M. J. (2015).
 "Spike Train SIMilarity Space (SSIMS): A Framework for Single Neuron and Ensemble Data Analysis (2014)."